Orion Maps for Orion Platform products

-Orion Maps automatically generate contextual maps that display critical relationships for monitored entities in the Orion Platform.
-Go to an entity details page and click the Map subview to display a map of relationships relevant for the entity.
+Auto-generated maps are accessible through automatically generated sub-views that display contextual relationships for monitored entities in the Orion Platform.
+From an entity's details page, click the Map subview to display a map of relationships relevant for the entity.

-Starting with Orion Platform 2019.2, you can create custom Orion Maps.
+Starting with Orion Platform 2019.2, custom maps can be created from the web-based Maps Editor and displayed on any Orion Web Console using the Orion Maps widget.
 Select entities to map and the Orion Maps feature displays physical and logical relationships between them.
 You can add the custom map on any Orion Web Console view using the Orion Map widget.